 What is pancreatitis?

 Pancreatitis is an acute or chronic inflammation of the pancreas.
-Acute attacks are often characterized by severe abdominal pain that radiates from the upper belly through to the back and can cause effects ranging from mild pancreatic swelling to life-threatening organ failure.
+Acute attacks are often characterized by severe abdominal pain that radiates from the upper belly through to the back and can cause effects ranging from mild pancreatic swelling to life-threatening failure of many organs.
 Chronic pancreatitis is a progressive condition that results in permanent damage of pancreatic tissue.
 Recurrent acute attacks can lead to chronic pancreatitis.

 Pancreatitis occurs more frequently in men than in women and is known to be linked to and aggravated by alcoholism and gallbladder disease.
-In the latter case, this happens because of obstruction of the common duct from the gallbladder and the pancreas into the intestine.
+In the latter case, this happens because of obstruction of the common duct from the gallbladder and pancreas into the intestine.
 Obstruction is most frequently due to gallstones and sometimes to biliary sludge.
 Alcoholism and gallbladder disease are responsible for about 80% of acute pancreatitis attacks and figure prominently in chronic pancreatitis.
-Another 10% of the time the cause is idiopathic, and 10% of the time it is due to:
+Another 10% of the time the cause is idiopathic, and the other 10% of the time it is due to one of the following:

 - Drugs such as valproic acid and estrogen

-- Viral infections such as mumps, Epstein-Barr, and hepatitis A and B
+- Viral infections such as mumps, Epstein-Barr, and hepatitis A, B and E

 - Exceedingly high blood triglyceride level, hyperparathyroidism, or high blood calcium level